FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 ```

 Only process classes defined in the `coordinatorSelection` will be considered as possible candidates.
-In this example only podNames with the class `log` or `storage` will be used for coordinators.
+In this example only processes with the class `log` or `storage` will be used for coordinators.
 The priority defines if a specific process class should be preferred to another.
-In this example the podNames with the class `storage` will be preferred over podNames with the class `log`.
+In this example the processes with the class `storage` will be preferred over processes with the class `log`.
-That means that a `log` process will only be considered a valid coordinator if there are no other `storage` podNames that can be selected without hurting the fault domain requirements.
+That means that a `log` process will only be considered a valid coordinator if there are no other `storage` processes that can be selected without hurting the fault domain requirements.
 Changing the `coordinatorSelection` can result in new coordinators e.g. if the current preferred class will be removed.

 The operator supports the following classes as coordinators: